Home

 From a customer perspective, if you don’t take charge of the conflict you will very likely lose the customer.
 From an employee perspective, if you don’t take charge of the conflict the employee will leave the company or, even worse, will stay as an unhappy, non-productive and disgruntled worker.

-1. You must identify the conflict and analyze why it occurredd.
+1. You must identify the conflict and analyze why it occurred.
 Ask the individuals involved to identify why there is a conflict.
 Listen to what they have to say.
 Do not rush to judge what you hear.
 Use active listening skills to listen for meaning, rather than listen for what you want to hear.
 If you find that there is more than one cause or reason for the conflict, segment the causes and deal with only one at a time.

 2. You must determine how you will handle the conflict.
 Consider strategies such as negotiation, compromise, and accommodation when you determine the most effective strategy.

 3. You will need to involve both (or all) individuals in the conflict.
 Consider this a negotiation for resolution, and use these conflict resolution tips to handle this successfully.
 If this is a complex, and/or emotionally-charged, issue, you may want to consider the advantages of outsourcing to a trained conflict resolution facilitator.
-Each individual must be willing to participate in the resolution process.
+Each individual involved must be willing to participate in the resolution process.

-For example, in the example of a customer dissatisfied with the service/price relationship, is the customer looking for a lower price at the same service level, or improved service at the same price, or significantly more value added service at a higher price?
-You need to go deep enough to uncover the real interests or motivations.
+4. If necessary, ensure that your negotiation is deep enough to get to the root cause of the conflict.
+Use problem solving techniques to uncover the root cause.
+For example, if a customer is dissatisfied with the service/price relationship, is the customer looking for a lower price at the same service level, or improved service at the same price, or significantly more value added service at a higher price?
+You need to go deep enough to uncover the real interests or motivations behind the issue.

-Sometimes the participants to the conflict are too close to the issues – they cannot see a way out.
+5. Sometimes the participants are too close to the issues; they cannot see a way out.
 That is why business owners, as effective leaders and managers, often step into the issue.
-But try to let the participants resolve the conflicts on their
+But try to let the participants resolve the conflicts on their own first; your role is to encourage them to think of options to satisfy all interests and/or needs.

-During this process of making choices or decisions from the options in front of you, consider using decision making tips and tactics to simplify the process.
+6. During this process of making choices or decisions from the options in front of you, consider using decision making tips and tactics to simplify the process.

-5. Document the agreement and resolution and the timeline for implementing the resolution.
+7. Document the agreement and resolution and the timeline for implementing the resolution.
 Just like a small business plan, your conflict resolution plan will need to be built to monitor progress and success (or deal with new problems as they arise).

 Arguably the most important of the conflict resolution tips is to not focus on people and personalities; separate people from the conflict.